Experiencing domestic abuse?

 - Prevent you from making your own decisions?

 If you have answered yes to one or more of these questions then you may be experiencing domestic abuse.
 This is not your fault and you are not alone.
 You have the right to feel safe and live free from abuse.
 Domestic abuse is about power and control, and tactics used by perpetrators are wide-ranging, but none are acceptable.
+At the bottom of this page is further information on stalking if this is a concern for you.

 It may be helpful to watch this short video on indicators of abuse: